itech-dzmitry/bucket-antivirus-function/README.md

 ## Installation

+### Configure AWS+serverless

+    1. Login to your Amazon Web Services Account and go to the Identity & Access Management (IAM) page.

+    2. Click on Users and then Add user.
+Enter a name in the first field to remind you this User is the Framework, like `serverless-admin`.
+Enable Programmatic access by clicking the checkbox.

+    3. Use narrowed permissions for this AWS user defined in the [serverless-policy.json](serverless-policy.json) file.
+Replace `${service}` with `clamav` - service name defined in the [serverless.yaml](src/serverless.yaml).
+Thanks [unknown github user](https://github.com/serverless/serverless/issues/1439) for the help building it.

+    4. View and copy the API Key & Secret to a temporary place.

+    5. Run
+    `serverless config credentials --provider aws --key <API key> --secret <Secret>`

 ### Build from Source

 To build the functions and upload to AWS Lambda, run `make`.
 The build process is completed using